Capture of Pensacola (1719)

 The Capture of Pensacola took place in May 1719 during the War of the Quadruple Alliance when a French force led by Jean-Baptiste Le Moyne de Bienville took and occupied the settlement of Pensacola in the Spanish colony of Florida.
 The French occupied Pensacola until August 1719, when a large Spanish force arrived and compelled the small French garrison to surrender.
 This Spanish occupation only lasted until September 1, when a French fleet arrived to reassert French control.

-The war ended status quo ante bellum and Pensacola was officially returned to Spanish control, though the French garrison did not withdraw until 1726.
+The war ended with the Treaty of the Hague and Pensacola was officially returned to Spanish control in exchange for French commercial benefits, though the French garrison did not withdraw until 1726.